 The USS Franklin‘s registry number is NX-326, Leonard Nimoy’s birthday is March 26th or (3/26), it was confirmed by production staff that this was another way in which Beyond pays tribute to him.

 The bridge escape pods were named Kelvin Pods in the movie because of the sacrifice of George Kirk on the bridge of the USS Kelvin as seen in Star Trek (2009).
-It also bears a resemblance to the all purpose spacedock “Worker Bee” units from TMP.
+It also bears a resemblance to the all purpose spacedock “Work Bee” units first seen in Star Trek: The Motion Picture.

 A nod to Captain Picard’s old ship can be overheard as the crew disembarks on to the Yorktown, the USS Stargazer NCC-2893 is called out over the starbase’s communication system.